 - Belt: Khaki, brown, dark blue webbing belt.

 - Necker: 36″ square neckerchief of the group’s color(s), worn with a ring or slide (“woggle”) at the throat.

 - Socks: Green knee length, worn turned down at the knee with green tabbed garter showing on outside with shorts.
 With pants, solid dark color.

 - Shoes: brown or black

-Pathfinder Handbook – BPSA-developed handbook for Pathfinder section (current draft version)
+Explorer/Pathfinder Handbook – BPSA-US-developed handbook for Pathfinder section (current draft version)